MS Wildrake: 2010s

 On August 25, she was visited by Rear Admiral Khawaja Ghazanfar Hussain, Director of Operational Plans for the Pakistani Navy, accompanied by an entourage also formed by Commodore Asif Khaliq, Captain-de-Mar-e-Guerra Zain Zulfiqar and Brigadier Mazahar Hussain, Naval Attaché of Pakistan.

 Operation ANTARTICA XXXI

 In 2012, Felinto Perry in Operation ANTARTICA XXXI, which started on October 6, together with NOc Almirante Maximiano (H-41) and NApOc Ary Rongel (H-44), and which also had the support of the merchant ship "MV Germania" and the Transport Ship of Personnel and Cargo of the Armada Argentina ARA Bahia de San Blas (B-4).
 In this commission Felinto Perry was employed in tasks of logistical support to the dismantling services of the Antarctic Comandante Ferraz Station, and also, in tasks related to the installation of emergency Antarctic modules, carrying out fieldwork in refuges and camps, and as a platform for conducting research.

 On April 8, 2013, she arrived in Rio Grande, returning from Antartica.

+Decommissioned

+The "Ace of Hearts" was decommissioned in 14 December 2020, in an event that saw her flag be delivered to the CO of NSS Guillobel.
+During her 32-year tenure with the Brazilian Navy, Felinto Perry reached the milestone of 1,797 days at sea and sailed 189,483 nautical miles.